 Fort Lauderdale, Fla.
-January 12, 2014—Following the grounding of barge POE Giant 12 near the Horsburgh Lighthouse on December 30, 2014, the Maritime Port Authority of Singapore (MPA) called upon RESOLVE Marine Group to assist with an emergency at the landmark designating the eastern entrance to the Singapore Strait.
+January 12, 2014—Following the grounding of barge POE Giant 12 near the Horsburgh Lighthouse on December 30, 2014, the Maritime Port Authority of Singapore (MPA) called upon Resolve Marine to assist with an emergency at the landmark designating the eastern entrance to the Singapore Strait.

 Situated on Pedra Branca Island among one of the world’s busiest waterways, the Horsburgh Lighthouse became threatened after a barge loaded with port cranes grounded beside it during the early hours of December 30, 2014.
-Acting astutely, MPA realized the importance of the monument and promptly called upon RESOLVE Marine Group, a global marine services company specializing in complex salvage and wreck removals, to assist in removing the barge and its cranes.
+Acting astutely, MPA realized the importance of the monument and promptly called upon Resolve Marine, a global marine services company specializing in complex salvage and wreck removals, to assist in removing the barge and its cranes.

-“We realized the significance of this landmark and worked very closely under MPA’s guidance to ensure the safety of the lighthouse while assuring the wellbeing of those involved,” said Joe Farrell, Jr., President of RESOLVE Marine Group.
+“We realized the significance of this landmark and worked very closely under MPA’s guidance to ensure the safety of the lighthouse while assuring the wellbeing of those involved,” said Joe Farrell, Jr., President of Resolve Marine.

-Always proactive and innovative, the MPA guided RESOLVE Marine Group in securing a crew that included an expert explosives team from the United States.
+Always proactive and innovative, the MPA guided Resolve Marine in securing a crew that included an expert explosives team from the United States.
 This team inspected, reviewed, and planned the entire operation, while ensuring it was handled accurately and safely.

-RESOLVE Marine Group is a multifaceted marine services organization providing marine salvage, wreck removal, emergency response and OPA-90 SMFF services as well as emergency response and safety training, naval architecture, and marine engineering.
-Serving the global maritime and offshore industries, RESOLVE Marine Group and its subsidiaries are dedicated to the protection of life, the environment and property at sea, and to are guided by the mission To Leave the World a Better Place.
-RESOLVE is an ISO 9001 certified company.
+Resolve Marine is a multifaceted marine services organization providing marine salvage, wreck removal, emergency response and OPA-90 SMFF services as well as emergency response and safety training, naval architecture, and marine engineering.
+Serving the global maritime and offshore industries, Resolve Marine and its subsidiaries are dedicated to the protection of life, the environment and property at sea, and to are guided by the mission To Leave the World a Better Place.
+Resolve is an ISO 9001 certified company.